rehaan1603/rs-fashion-club/README.md

   checkout, since that's the only payment gateway wired up here.
 - **Recommendations**: content-based filtering — scores other products by shared category
   + tag overlap.
 It's a real, explainable algorithm, not a trained ML recommender model.
-  If asked "is this ML?" — answer honestly: it's a rule-based content filter, and say what you'd do to make it a learned model given more time (e.g. collaborative filtering from purchase history, or embeddings over product descriptions).
 - **Product data**: placeholder products + Lorem-Picsum-style placeholder images, not a real catalog or real product photography.
 - **UI/UX pattern**: styled after Myntra's browsing experience (sidebar filters, MRP/discount